KumologicaHQ/serverless-templates/helloworld-api/README.md

 serverless plugin install --name kumologica-serverless
 ```

-## Create new service from a Template
+## Create new kumologica service from a Template

 Use the Serverless Framework open-source CLI to create a new Service: